What Is a Stop Work Order?

 Reasons for Issuing a Stop Work Order

-Legal Issues: Violations of building codes, zoning ordinances, or environmental regulations
+Legal Issues: Violations of building codes, zoning ordinances, or environmental regulations, including conflicts with approved construction drawings

-Engineering Changes: Modifications to the project design that require a halt in work
+Engineering Changes: Modifications to the project design that require a halt in work, often triggered by updated submittal approvals or discovery of a latent defect.

 Types of Stop Work Orders